The Swartz Program at Harvard University offers post-doctoral fellowships in theoretical or computational neuroscience.

 The Swartz Foundation has taken the lead in building theoretical neuroscience in the United States over the past several years.
 To complement the Swartz Program, other faculty are being recruited into the Center for Brain Science, and new courses are being offered at the undergraduate and graduate level.
 The Swartz Program provides for research collaborations between theorists and experimentalists.

-Current Swartz fellows are
+Current Swartz Program members are

 - Julijana Gjorgjieva